reshalfahsi/reshalfahsi.github.io/software.md

     </a>
 </div>

-Simulate the Suction Arm Manipulator Robot to pickup daily objects inspired by Amazon Robotics Challenge.
-This project's source code is hosted on [Github](https://github.com/reshalfahsi/arm-suction-sim).
+Simulate the Suction Arm Manipulator Robot to pick up daily objects inspired by the Amazon Robotics Challenge.
+This project's source code is hosted on [GitHub](https://github.com/reshalfahsi/arm-suction-sim).

 -----